 They usually only butt heads with each other, and they rarely become aggressive with humans.
 That said, an aggressive ram can cause more than a few problems for your homestead.

+That’s why you need to learn how to deal with an aggressive sheep.
 Typically, what you have to worry about is being headbutted by a ram.
 Now, that probably doesn’t sound like much but take it from someone who knows, it’s not a pleasant experience.

 The air is pushed from your lungs, and you’re left short of breath, a bit lightheaded, and in varying degrees of pain – depending on the surrounding area where you were knocked down.